XUV fluorescence as a probe of laser-induced helium nanoplasma dynamics: Results and Discussion

 Qualitatively, we find exactly this behavior in our experiments as shown in Fig\,\ref{fig:long_tails_p-lines}, where the normalized vertical profiles of all detected fluorescence bands from illuminated clusters are plotted.
 The higher-lying $p$-state emission spectra do indeed show longer tails than the lower-lying ones.
 According to the literature, their lifetime vary from 374\,ps for the $3p$-state to 3.2\,ns for the $6p$-state\,\cite{doi:10.1063/1.3077727}.
 Thus, the electronically excited ions with keV kinetic energy from the disintegrating cluster have more time to move away from the nozzle before radiative decay takes place.
 We note in passing that the long tails of the lower-lying fluorescence lines, as well as the general shape of the high-lying broadband Rydberg emission are asymmetric with regards to the vertical axis, although the Coulomb explosion and hydrodynamic expansion that causes these dynamical processes is isotropic in nature.
 A possible and straight forward explanation is simply that closer towards the nozzle the ion and atom density markedly increases, which significantly enhances self-absorption.
 The effect might block the light emitted by ions that are pushed towards the nozzle by the Coulomb explosion resulting in the asymmetry we detect in Fig.\,\ref{fig:Z-Scan-Distribution}.

 Next, we investigate the population of high-lying Rydberg states depending on the number of atoms per cluster in the range of $10^{4}<\overline{N}<10^{10}$.
 With the cluster jet located at the laser beam waist, the temperature of the cryostat was varied to change the particle size across the different regimes of cluster formation: supersonic gas expansion, cluster formation close to the critical point, and the formation of the largest He droplets by liquid He fragmentation \cite{Toennies2004}.
 As shown in Fig.\,\ref{Absolute_yield_combined_cropped}a, the total fluorescence yield of the Rydberg emission increases by more than four orders of magnitude with cluster size across the measured size range and the same holds true for the $3p$-fluorescence line.
 The dramatic signal increase is caused by the increased mass flow through the nozzle at low temperatures.
 Additionally, the opening angle of the He jet after leaving the nozzle decreases with lower temperatures and therefore with larger average cluster sizes.
 Both effects lead to a higher He density in the focus volume resulting in a stronger fluorescence signal.
 For the largest average droplet size the total fluorescence yield does not increase further.
 The reason is that light propagation effects become important within clusters measuring several hundred nanometers to a few micrometers in diameter.
 These droplets are too large to be fully ionized by the laser pulse and the emission is partially self-absorbed in the outer shells.
 Furthermore, the emission from inner parts of the droplets is quenched by collision-induced non-radiative decay processes mediated by the quasifree electrons.
+These arguments are based on theoretical works modelling the interaction between laser light and nanoparticles on microscopic length scales\,\cite{https://doi.org/10.1002/andp.201490001}.
+The studies take into account: (i) classical trajectories of all electrons and ions fully resolving microscopic processes such as collisions and (ii) capture wave propagation phenomena, which take place on the order of the laser wavelength.
+The analysis of these processes has become possible through the recent development of the microscopic particle-in-cell (MicPIC) approach\,\cite{NewJPhys.14.065011,PhysRevLett.108.175007}.
+The simulations show reduced MicPIC absorption for large clusters compared to electrostatic molecular dynamics simulations, which reflects radiation damping as a clear sign of propagation effects in the nanoplasma.